You want your marketing to be as effective as possible, don’t you?

 3. “Online chatter” about your brand

-Just how awesome would it be if a customer wrote a love letter to your product or service – like this one?
+Just how awesome would it be if a customer wrote a love letter to your product or service – like this tutorial-slash-gushing review?

 And how much more amazing would it be if you immediately found out about it, and reposted the review on your company blog – like what happened with the example above?